EveryPolitician bot illustrations

 The “busy day” image (which shows the bot surveying its GitHub activity for the day: dark blue for a pull request, light blue for a commit) is potentially an example of how programmatically generating these images could make sense.
 However, this was a one-off hack so I just walloped the numbers into the source and did not use the GitHub API to get them.
 POV-Ray does support animation (with its clock running from 0 to 1) so it would be possible to run that over a range of dates.
 You’d need a little patience because it takes a while to render, but it’s certainly do-able.

-The OGP map bot was used for a presentation at the Open Government Partnership summit at the end of 2016 (and this blog post), and one version of it was animated: the bot span round (hence clock in its POV-Ray source).
+The OGP map bot was used for a presentation at the Open Government Partnership summit at the end of 2016 (and this blog post).
+It was made as an animation — hence the clock in its POV-Ray source.
+The animation here is from a slightly tweaked version of that source code... the bot is translated z an extra -0.4 to stop its antenna being cropped.